will make it very difficult to get a mortgage, while settled CCJs

 may only have a small impact.
 However, there are a number of things lenders will consider when assessing your application, so it is important to speak to a mortgage broker to get an accurate assessment of your chances.

 A story in the Mirror newspaper on the 20th of May 2019 reported that most people consider debt to be a normal fact of life.
 They only begin to worry about their level of debt once they are owing more than £6,000.

 Against that background of mounting debt and credit, the majority of borrowers successfully manage their financial affairs and make repayments when they fall due.
 Yet an increasing proportion find themselves in difficulties at one stage or another and their creditors are forced to take legal action in an attempt to recover what they are owed.

-If you have been at the receiving end of such attempts to recover money you have borrowed, you know only too well the disruption and trauma the experience is likely to have caused.
-If you have not already done so, you are also likely to discover that those actions are going to make it considerably more difficult to borrow or to raise credit in the future.
+If you have been at the receiving end of such attempts to recover the money you have borrowed, you know only too well the disruption and trauma the experience is likely to have caused.
+If you have not already done so, you are also likely to discover that those actions are going to make it considerably more difficult to borrow or raise credit in the future.

+That includes your ability to arrange probably the most significant borrowing you are likely to want – namely a mortgage to buy your home or an investment property.
+Though difficult, it is not impossible.
 So, let’s take a closer look at one of the major markers of bad credit – a County Court Judgment (CCJ) – and see what is involved in trying to raise mortgages with CCJ settled and unsettled.

 What is a CCJ?

 The Money Advice Service explains that a County Court Judgment (CCJ) can be sought by someone you owe money to if they have been unsuccessful in their attempts to recover the debt.
 The court can order you to pay the full amount immediately (known as a judgment forthwith) or allow you to repay it in installments over a specific period (judgment by instalments).
 To determine the repayment terms, the court requires information about your current income and expenses.